Astlaan/electricity-consumption-mix/public/about.md

-# About Portugal Electricity Consumption Mix
+# About

-This tool visualizes Portugal's electricity consumption patterns, taking into account both domestic generation and international exchanges.
+This website allows visualizing Portugal's electricity consumption patterns, taking into account both domestic generation and international exchanges.

 ## Why?
 The Portuguese electrical grid operator, [REN](https://ren.pt/), makes available some of the Portuguese electricity consumption data via its [REN Data Hub](https://datahub.ren.pt/) page.
 This website aims to provide some functionality that the REN Data Hub doesn't provide: